redis/redis-doc/topics/cluster-tutorial.md

 ===

-This document is a gentle introduction to Redis Cluster, that does not use difficult to understand concepts of distributed systems .
+This document is a gentle introduction to Redis Cluster, that does not use difficult to understand concepts of distributed systems.
 It provides instructions about how to setup a cluster, test, and operate it, without going into the details that are covered in the [Redis Cluster specification](/topics/cluster-spec) but just describing